4GroFlow/4groflow-solana-aoe-supply-chain/README.md

 - ✅ Anchor Program (on-chain): Completed
 - ⏳ Frontend: In development
-- ⏳ Wallet integration: Pending
+- ✅ Wallet compatibility: Backpack and Phantom supported
-- ⏳ UI for program interaction: Pending
+- ⏳ UI for program interaction: In development

 ## 📄 License